photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 # Introduction to YAML

-[YAML](https://en.wikipedia.org/wiki/YAML) is a human-friendly data format.
+[YAML](https://en.wikipedia.org/wiki/YAML) is a human-friendly format that we use for metadata exports and configuration files because of its simplicity and widespread support.
 The name originally meant *Yet Another Markup Language*.
-We use it for metadata exports and config files because of its simplicity and widespread support.
 Common file extensions are `.yml`and `.yaml`.

 Values are represented in the form `key: value` with one entry per line: